vgurianov/srt/docs/experiment2.md

 ## 2. Results of experiment

 The results experiment are shown in Table 1.
-It is trajectory of particle.
+It is the trajectory of the particle.
 ```
 Analytical (xa, pa, va) and numerical (xe) solution
 +----+-----+-----+------+------+------+------+-----+------+